-- What is the cost of the Intensive STEM Academy?
+- What is the cost of the Accelerated STEM Academy?
 Are there other fees I should know about?

 - How do I apply?

 - Who is eligible to apply?

 - If I require assistance with the application, whom do I contact?

 - What happens if a participant is suspected of violation of the Duke Community Standard or involvement of illegal activity?

 - What do I have to submit with my application?